todi/AltimeterAutoHide/README.md

 For manual installation download the latest release for your version of KSP and unzip the AltimeterAutoHide folder into your GameData directory.

+## Configuration

+There is no in-game configuration GUI.
+To change settings you have to edit `GameData/AltimeterAutoHide/PluginData/AltimeterAutoHide`.

+ - `activationPadding`: number of pixels the activation area is extended beyond the altimeters dimensions.
+ - `stickyOnLoad`: setting this to 1 will show the altimeter by default on flight scene load.
+Right-click it to enable auto-hide.

 ## Links

  - [KSP Forum Thread](https://forum.kerbalspaceprogram.com/index.php?/topic/197164-1101-altimeterautohide-v10/)